5 minute read – Tube Lighting Guide by VIRIBRIGHT

-When installing or replacing your overhead lighting, it is important that you know about color temperature so you have lighting which is consistent spanning the entire cover area of your application.
+When installing or replacing your overhead lighting, it is important that you know about color temperature so you have lighting which is consistent spanning the entire coverage area of your application.
 Color temperature is rated on a scale called Kelvin (K) and color usually ranges between 2400k to 6500k.
-The colors available on the market will typically fall under 2700k, 4000k, and 6000k.
-Viribright features all 3 major color ways, and we were the first to make all three colors available universally across our entireproduct line.
+The colors available on the market will typically fall under 2700k, 4000k, 5000k and 6000k.
+Viribright features all major color ways, and we were among the first to make all major colors available universally across our entire product line.

-A lower kelvin value will mean that the light output is going to be closer to an orange or “warm” or “soft” tint.
+A lower Kelvin value will mean that the light output is going to be closer to an orange or “warm” or “soft” tint.
 “Cool” White normally references bulbs with a color rendering of about 4000k and are similar in color to clear metal halides.
 This color temperature is recommended for workspaces and offices.
-5000+ kelvin T8’s are the “daylight” equivalent with a glow that is bluer than traditional lighting.
+5000+ Kelvin T8’s are the “daylight” equivalent with a glow that ranges from pure white to bluish white.
 Daylight color temperature is useful for any high-security areas, garages, parking structures and display areas.
 See the following image below as a reference.

 Understanding Tube Sizes

-The easiest way to tell the size of the bulb that you will need is to read the label located at the end.
 If the label is missing or illegible, you can measure the diameter to determine the size.
-A “T” will stand for tubular shape and the number will tell you the bulb diameter in eighths of an inch.
+The letter “T” will stand for tubular shape and the number will tell you the bulb diameter in eighths of an inch.
 T8 will have one-inch diameter, the T5 will have a 5/8 diameter, and a T12 will have 12/8 inch or 1.5 inch diameter.
-If T8 and T12 have the same bi-pin base, then you can use the bulbs interchangeably using the same fixture just as long as you check the milliamp requirements for the ballast.
+If T8 and T12 are using the same bi-pin base (G13 most commonly), then you can use the bulbs interchangeably using the same fixture just as long as you check the milliamp requirements for the ballast (if applicable).